richgieg/ConferenceCentral/README.md

 job in demonstrating my understanding of how datastore indexes work.
 Also, I believe it demonstrates my grasp of basic discrete mathematics and computer science concepts (counting, combinations).

+## Task Three: New Queries

+*Think about other types of queries that would be useful for this application.
+Describe the purpose of two new queries and implement them.*

+I believe that users should be able to attain a list of conferences in which each conference matches one or more topics from a list of topics that the user supplies.
+The existing query implementation is AND-based, so combining multiple equality filters that target the topics field only serves to further constrain and diminish the results.
+My proposed query type makes it possible for a user to enter a list of topics in which they're interested and be presented with a list of conferences that match one or more of the topics in their list.

+Also, I believe that users should similarly be able to attain a list of sessions in which each session matches one or more highlights from a list of highlights that the user supplies.
+This will allow the user to enter a list of highlights in which they're interested and be presented with a list of sessions that match one or more of the highlights in their list.

+I implemented the following Endpoints API methods to support the requirements of this task:

+- `getConferencesByTopicSearch`
+- `getSessionsByHighlightSearch`